Ronald L. Vaughn

-Educations
+Education

-He holds a bachelor's degree of marketing in 1968 and MBA of marketing in 1970 both at the Indiana State University, he obtained his PhD in marketing from the University of Georgia in 1975, and attended the Institute for Educational Management at Harvard University in 1994.
+Vaughn earned a Bachelor of Science in marketing in 1968 and a Master of Business Administration in marketing in 1970, both from Indiana State University.
+He later obtained a Ph.D. in marketing from the University of Georgia in 1975.
+In 1994, he attended the Harvard University Institute for Educational Management.

 Career

 Vaughn was previously a consultant of marketing and business in his own small company.

-He began his academic career at the Bradley University as a member in the faculty of marketing before joining the University of Tampa in 1984 as a coordinator in the department of Marketing and later was the Max H. Hollingsworth Endowed Chair of American Enterprise.
-He served as a director of its Masters of Business Administration program and dean of College of Business and Graduate Studies.
+He began his academic career at Bradley University as a faculty member in the Department of Marketing before joining the University of Tampa in 1984 as a coordinator in the Department of Marketing.
+He later held the position of Max H. Hollingsworth Endowed Chair of American Enterprise.
+During his tenure at the university, he served as the director of the MBA program and as dean of the College of Business and Graduate Studies.

-Since his appointed, he has held leadership positions as:
+Since his appointment, Vaughn has held leadership positions in various organizations, including: